MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/onboard-your-organization-and-users-to-dynamics-365-online.md

 <a name="support"></a>
 ### Choose your support
- Microsoft provides flexible, industry-leading support, services, and resources that enable users to quickly address technical issues and maximize return on your \[!INCLUDE\[pn_crm_shortest]\(\.\./includes/pn\-crm\-shortest\.md\)\] apps investment.
+ Microsoft provides flexible, industry-leading support, services, and resources that enable users to quickly address technical issues and maximize return on your [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps investment.
 Choose a plan that best meets your business requirements. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Dynamics 365 for Customer Engagement apps support](https://www.microsoft.com/dynamics365/support)

 <a name="Communicate"></a>
 ### Set up points of contacts for communications
  Microsoft regularly maintains and updates [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] to ensure security, performance, and availability, and to provide new features and functionality.
 From time to time, Microsoft also responds to service incidents.
-For each of these activities, the \[!INCLUDE\[pn_crm_shortest]\(\.\./includes/pn\-crm\-shortest\.md\)\] apps admin for your organization receives email notifications.
+For each of these activities, the [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps admin for your organization receives email notifications.
 You have control over who should receive these email communications.

 [!INCLUDE[proc_more_information](../includes/proc-more-information.md)]